 1.How do the contracts that serve the Supply Chain adapt to the "New Normal"?

-2. How resilient are your suppliers and contractors within the Supply ecosystem?
+2. How much resilient are your suppliers and its contractors within the sourcing ecosystem?

-3. Are suppliers innovating enough to meet demand (while reducing their operational risks), preparing for after the Pandemic?
+3. Are the suppliers innovating enough to meet demand (while lowering their operational risks), preparing for post-Pandemic?

-7. Does the company have a risk mitigation plan within the Supply Chain that is easy and quick to implement?
+7. Does the company have a plan for risk mitigation within the Supply Chain that is easy and quick to implement?

-9. What can the Organization learn from this crisis to improve the operational process without disruptions?
+9. What can learning the Organization from this crisis to improve the operational process without disruption?

 Article Based on GEP publications.